 I remember very clearly the book that got me hooked on reading.
-I would have been about ten or eleven and in the last years of junior school.
-Back then, in the 1960s, Ladybird books were used to teach children how to read.
-Every day we were called to stand beside the teacher at her desk at the front of the class.
-With a pen in one hand and The Ladybird book open on the desk, we took turns to read three or four pages aloud as the teacher pointed to the words with her pen.
+I was ten and in the last year of junior school.
+Back then, in the 1960s, we read from Ladybird books.
+The teacher had us stand at her desk and read aloud as she pointed to the words with her pen.

 A Book About Dancing